 Contributions in both Danish, Norwegian, Swedish and English are welcome.
 We receive research articles that present new national or international research based on empirical studies or theoretical analyses.

-Double-blind peer review is carried out in August-October 2023.
-Corrections can be made with the deadline for finished manuscript October 15 2023.
+Double-blind peer review is carried out in June-July 2024.
+Corrections can be made with the deadline for finished manuscript in August 2024.

-Learning Tech 15 is scheduled for release ultimo 2023.
+Learning Tech 15 is scheduled for release August 2024.

 Here you will find the guidelines and templates of the journal.